 The inside of the makizushi should just be rice and fillings.
 The nori should not be seen spiraling inside a properly made roll.
 To ensure this, when you place the rice onto the seaweed, don’t place it directly in the middle.

 - Place a sheet of nori on the bamboo mat with more room on the side of the mat that is farthest away from you.

-- The rice is spread out across the nori.
-Leave about a 5 millimeter (about 3/16-inch) gap between the rice and seaweed on the edge closest to you.
+- Spread out the rice across the nori.
+Leave about a 5-millimeter (about 3/16-inch) gap between the rice and seaweed on the edge closest to you.
 The other side needs a gap of about 3 centimeters (about 1 3/16 inch).